-No advertising matter, signs or stickers should be placed on any window of the vehicle.
+No advertising matter, signs or stickers should be placed on any window of the vehicle without the approval of an Authorised Officer.
 Any advertising or graphics must first receive the approval of an Authorised Officer.
 No approval will be given to any advertising or graphics that it is considered is in bad taste or will offend.